 The studies that investigate whether administering anti-RSV monoclonal antibodies reduces the risk of recurrent wheezing/asthma involve hospitalised children.
 This means that the information they contain cannot be extrapolated to all children with acute bronchiolitis.
-It is not known whether this association is secondary to the damage done by the infection that causes acute bronchiolitis, or if there is a prior genetic or environmental predisposition.
-One study119 found that high-risk patients who had received prophylactic treatment with anti-RSV immunoglobulin showed better lung function, less atopy, less school absence and less asthma than those who had not.
+It is not known whether this association is secondary to the damage done by the infection that causes acute bronchiolitis, or if there is a prior genetic

-Only one study120 has been found on the efficacy of palivizumab treatment in reducing recurrent wheezing.
-This was conducted in premature infants and compared those who received palivizumab with those who should have received it but did not.
-The groups had different baseline characteristics (age, birthweight, number of siblings, number of siblings attended nursery school, percentage of premature births).
+Only one study 120 has been found on the efficacy of palivizumab treatment in reducing recurrent wheezing.
+This was conducted in premature infants and compared those who received palivizumab with those will should have received it but did not.
+The groups had attended nurse. attended nursery school, percentage of premature births).
 The patients treated with palivizumab presented a lower incidence of recurrent wheezing and more time before their first episode of wheezing.

-A Patients with acute bronchiolitis may present recurrent wheezing.
+A Patients with acute bronchiolitis may ovesent recurrent wheezing.
 A Recurrent wheezing is more common up to the age of 5 years.
 Incidence falls as patients' age increases.
 D It is not known whether recurrent wheezing is secondary to damage done by the infection that causes acute bronchiolitis or if there is a prior genetic or environmental predisposition.
 D Palivizumab prophylaxis in premature infants may reduce the incidence of recurrent wheezing, but more studies demonstrating this are required.